BlissRoms-x86/docs/build-bliss-os/build-bliss-os.md

 We use a patching method we adapted for Bliss from Intel's Project Celadon & phh-treble.
 This patching system allows us to bring in a good number of commits to add to the OS, and test how they apply or if there are any conflicts.

-Our intention was to make a system that can add all the needed x86/x86_64 commits to BlissROM, as well as other ROMs too.
+Our intention was to make a system that can add all the needed x86/x86_64 commits to Bliss ROM, as well as other ROMs too.

 The majority of this system is found in `vendor/x86/utils`.